alastairfraser/website/content/research/_index.md

 caption = ""
 +++

-Students: I have two empirical projects currently available if you are looking to get research experience, or for an honours project topic.
-The first is a replication and then extension of a paper on how changes in competition affected air transport costs.
-The second is on modeling low-carbon investment portfolios.
-I expect both to lead to a publication.
-I'm also happy to chat about research ideas of your own.
-If you're interested, please get in touch.

 ***

 ## Works in progress

-  * Alastair Fraser "Financial Incentives or Persistent Habits?
-How Households Respond to Financial Rewards for Electricity Conservation."
+  * Financial Incentives or Persistent Habits?
+How Households Respond to Financial Rewards for Electricity Conservation.
 Working paper.
+Solo-authored.
-  * Alastair Fraser "Complements or Substitutes?
-The Importance of Mode Choice In International Trade."
+  * Complements or Substitutes?
+The Importance of Mode Choice In International Trade.
 Working paper.
+Solo-authored.
+  * Trade-offs in investment carbon footprints.
+Solo-authored.

 ***